-- How to Delete Multiple Gaps or Empty Spaces at Once in DaVinci Resolve?
+- How to Delete All Gaps And Spaces in DaVinci Resolve?

 - How to Find Gaps in DaVinci Resolve?

-- How to Close a Single Gap in DaVinci Resolve?
+- How to Delete a Single Gap in DaVinci Resolve?

-- How to Remove a Gap Without Moving Clips from Other Tracks?
+- How to Delete Gap Without Moving Clips from Other Tracks?